bobrik/docker-kibana/README.md

 # kibana 4 in docker

-This is [kibana 4](https://github.com/elastic/kibana) in a minimal 60mb docker image.
+This is [kibana 4](https://github.com/elastic/kibana) in a minimal docker image under 50mb.
 Images are tagged by kibana versions.

 ## Running